VHS35/React-Portfolio/README.md

 ## Summary

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Created a personalized Portfolio using React and Bootstrap.
-Still working on updating as the course progresses.
+Still working on updating my profile as the course progresses.

 ## Screenshot